-The sort button makes life a little easier by automatically reordering all of the files in your questionnaire so that you need not worry about where you are placing a file at any given time.
-When MediaLab sorts the questionnaire items, it will reorder the items by their ordinal position.
+The Sort button makes life a little easier by automatically reordering all of the items in your questionnaire so that you need not worry about where you are placing any one item at any given time.
+When MediaLab sorts the questionnaire items, it will reorder them by their ordinal position.
 If you forget to do this, MediaLab will do it automatically when you exit.
 You can manually sort whenever and as often as you like by clicking the Sort button.

 To add a new item between two existing items (e.g., at positions 2 and 3), assign it a position value between these values (e.g., 2.5) and then click the Sort button.
-After sorting, you can automatically renumber all of your items with sequential integers by clicking the renumber button.
+After sorting, you can automatically renumber all of your items with sequential integers by clicking the Renumber button.